LOGOS

 Results

-LOGOS showed that a wellness intervention for this audience becomes much more believable when it is framed around performance, control, and tactical interaction rather than traditional mental health language.
+LOGOS showed that a wellness adjacent product for this audience becomes much more believable when it is framed around control, performance, and practical self awareness instead of traditional mental health language.

-The strongest outcome was not just the final prototype itself.
-It was the fact that the concept became more coherent and more persuasive as soon as the framing aligned with the audience’s psychology.
-The combination of tactile input, restrained language, and guided behavior change created a stronger value proposition than a generic app first solution.
+The strongest outcome was not only the final prototype.
+It was the fact that the concept became clearer and more persuasive once the framing matched the audience’s psychology.
+The combination of tactile input, restrained language, AI guided reflection, and practical behavior support created a stronger value proposition than a generic app first solution.

 If LOGOS were developed further, the next stage would be moving from concept validation into staged product development.